cartertinney/iot-operations-sdks/go/mqtt/retry/API.md

     MinInterval time.Duration

     // MaxInterval is the maximum interval between retries (before jitter).
-    // Will be set to a default of 30s if unspecified.
+    // Will be set to a default of one minute if unspecified.
     MaxInterval time.Duration

     // Timeout is the total timeout for all retries.